pauloo27/tldr/README.md

 Also: `cat`, `bat`, `less`.

 ## Info
 The tldr pages repository will be cloned to `~/.cache/tldr`.
-Once cloned, it's not updated tho (yet).
+Once cloned, run `tldr --update` to update the pages.

 ## License